-Chocolate covered and chocolate chip granola bars were one of my favorite lunch box snacks growing up.
-Did they leave me feeling full … not really and they probably didn’t provide the best health benefits.
+Chocolate covered and chocolate chip granola bars were one of my favourite lunch box snacks growing up.
+Did they leave me feeling full, not really and they probably didn’t provide the best health benefits.

-A great deal of snacks on the market are jam packed with over processed ingredients, leading to an overload of sugar, flavourings and preservatives begin added to it.
+A lot of snacks on the market are jam-packed with over-processed ingredients, leading to an overload of sugar, flavourings and preservatives begin added to it.
 If you snack makes you feel like you’d want more, it’s probably a good idea to get your hands on another snack.